choderalab/yank/docs/examples/host-guest-implicit.rst

 the guest to explore more of the space around the host relative to the other restraint type ``Harmonic``.

 The ``Harmonic``
-restraint type would keep the ligand close to **a** binding site, but not both.
-It should be noted though, that if you want to keep the close to a known binding site, the ``Harmonic`` restraint may be a better option.
+restraint type would keep the ligand close to the centroid of the host, which may only favor one of the bindning sites.
+It should be noted though, that if you want to keep the close to a the centroid, the ``Harmonic`` restraint may be a better option.
+We do this in the :doc:`p-xylene binding example <p-xylene-explicit>` since the binding site is close to the centroid of the receptor and the ``Harmonic`` restraint is not so strong as to overcome natural kinetic barriers.

 We also note that we did not specify ``lambda_restraints`` because we want every state to take the same and default value of ``1.0``.
 This differs from the :doc:`p-xylene binding example <p-xylene-explicit>` because we **want** the ligand